pathivu/pathivu/README.md

 <img alt="Build Status" src="https://github.com/pathivu/pathivu/workflows/Rust/badge.svg" />

 Pathivu is a log aggregation system.
-It does all the indexing.
-All you have to shoot the query to find, why account transfer failed.
+It does indexing in an effective manner.
+All you have to shoot the query to debug your problem.

 Cost-Effective logging at scale.